 The following TSAG input documents with specific proposals for the ToR were used to prepare the ToR text in the attachment: C3 [ETRI, Korea (Rep. of), KT, SK Telecom, Soonchunhyang University], C9 [Japan Industrial Imaging Association, KDDI, Keio University, Mitsubishi Electric, NICT (Japan), NEC, OKI, Rakuten Mobile, SoftBank, Waseda University], C10 [Canada], C13 [Germany, Netherlands, Romania, Sweden, UK], TD094 [ITU-T SG17], TD037 [ITU-T SG16], TD106 [ITU-T SG16], TD109 [ITU-T SG5], TD129 [ITU-T SG13], TD132 [SPCG Chair].

-Attachment: Draft ToR of the Focus Group on metaverse/immersive virtual universe (FG-metaverse)
+Attachment: Draft ToR of the Focus Group on metaverse (FG-metaverse)

 1 Rationale and Scope

+Recently metaverse has become one of disruptive innovations with great potential to change our economy, culture and society fundamentally.
 In this nascent phase of the metaverse, the industry has not formed a unified norm for defining or understanding it.
 The metaverse concept, though still in its infancy, has attracted considerable public attention.
 Bloomberg analysts have suggested the total market value of the metaverse as the world's "next big technology platform" could reach USD 800 billion by 2024, doubling its value in 2020.

-The Focus Group can enable the inclusion of non-members to contribute to the technical pre-standardization work.
-This will enrich the pre-standardization work with the relevant and related use cases to be taken in consideration for its pre-standardization work.
+The Focus Group provides a platform to share findings and for dialogue, identifies stakeholders with whom ITU-T could collaborate, and can enable the inclusion of non-members to contribute to the technical pre-standardization work.
+This will enrich the pre-standardization work with the relevant and related use cases to be taken in consideration for its pre-standardization work..

 Focus Group will consider the following aspects for pre-standardization work:

-– Definitions, concepts, use cases and eco-system for the metaverse
+– Definitions, concepts, vision, use cases and eco-system for the metaverse

+– Fundamental underlying technologies,

-– Requirements for the metaverse
+– Characteristics and requirements for the metaverse

 – Technical framework for the metaverse

+– Security and PII protection aspects related to the metaverse

+– Means for building confidence and trust for the metaverse

 – Interoperability for the metaverse

 – Application interfaces for the metaverse